VIX, often referred to as the fear gauge, is currently at a relatively low level.

 The stock market has, on average, performed better following a relatively high VIX reading.

-Currently, VIX comes in at a touch above 30 — a level often followed by above average stock market performance.
+Currently, VIX comes in around 23 — a level often followed by below average stock market performance.

 What is VIX?